Most of our clients stick with just a post-workout protein shake and maybe an occasional fat burner as well.

 Essentially, you’ll feel less of a burn.

-Transparent Labs also has a supplement that you may want to check out.
+Optimum Nutrition Beta-Alanine, made a supplement you may want to check out.

 “One of the most potent buffers against your muscles, calling it quits is carnosine, a dipeptide that helps to reduce fatiguing acid build-up when strength training.
 And since carnosine is composed, in part, by beta-alanine, the bigger the pool of this amino acid, the greater your body’s ability to fight muscle fatigue.”